Can Your Open A/R be Turned into Working Capital?

 A/R factoring offers a high-quality product to smaller-sized companies with cash flow problems.

 Especially if your business does not qualify for traditional financing through a lender or the Small Business Administration, invoicing factoring is more accessible than conventional lending.
 Small businesses looking for a factor need strong credit from their customers, as these are the receivables to be sold to the factoring firm.
 Startups and growing companies often have large commercial clients.

 3. Unable to qualify for traditional financing

-Loans and lines of credit are the most cost-efficient form of financing available to most companies.
+Loans and lines of credit are the most cost-efficient financing available to most companies.
 And in many cases, they are the best solution for a company.
 Conventional bank financing requires a business to maintain clean and adequate financial statements, a strong reputation in the marketplace, established credit, and the owner not to be deemed a risky borrower.

 Receivable factoring is an option for companies that cannot obtain conventional financing.
 In short, to qualify, the client needs creditworthy commercial clients, solid internal processes around A/R’s, and invoicing documentation.